kerrannm/4443-IoT/assignments/ProjectConcept/Idea.md

-PROJECT IDEA: I'd like to make a 3D printed pot that will light up when the plant requires watering.
+PROJECT IDEA: I'd like to make a 3D printed pot that will light up when the plant requires watering.Functional Parts & Fritzing Schematic from https://www.elithecomputerguy.com/2019/07/soil-moisture-sensor-led-alert-with-arduino-uno/:

 | REASONS BEHIND CHOICE:  |
 | ------------- |